bobanetwork/v3-anchorage/boba-chain-ops/README.md

   go run ./cmd/boba-crawler --rpc-url=https://mainnet.boba.network --output-path=./eth-addresses.json
   ```

 * `eth-allowance.json` - this includes all allowances of the `OVM_ETH` contract.
 For Goerli L2, this file is **EMPTY**.
 For Mainnet L2, this file is needed and **SHOULDN'T** be empty.
 Otherwsie, we can't bypass the security checks.
+(MM: Where is this file located?
+Can it be added to the v3-anchorage repo?)

 * `ovm-message.json` - this includes the set of withdrawals through the `L2CrossDomainMessenger` from before the evm equivalence upgrade.
 For Goerli L2, this file is **EMPTY**.
+(MM: Where is this file located?
+Can it be added to the v3-anchorage repo?)

 ### Contracts